For this month’s spotlight, we want to introduce you to Kathryn Lange! Read on to learn a little bit of Kathryn’s History

 Q1: Describe a brief history of yourself and your relevant training.

-Q2: What does a typical day look like for you at National Rarities?
+Q2: What does a typical day look like for you at NR on and off the road?

 Q3: What is your favorite thing about working at National Rarities?